 Endorsed programs can be delivered in a variety of settings by schools, community organisations, universities, training organisations and workplaces.
-The list of endorsed programs is available on the Authority website http://senior-secondary.scsa.wa.edu.au/syllabus-andsupport-materials/endorsed-programs.

-Common Endorsed Programs include Authority-Developed Workplace Learning (ADWPL) and ASDAN.
+The list of endorsed programs is available on the Authority website http://seniorsecondary.scsa.wa.edu.au/syllabus-and- support-materials/endorsed-programs.
+Common Endorsed Programs offered at Belmont City College include Authority-Developed Workplace Learning (ADWPL), Performance and Instrumental Music (PIMS) and ASDAN.
 Further information on these courses can be found in Appendix 2 of this handbook.

-You should discuss endorsed programs opportunities with your Course Counsellor or the Senior School Year Level Manager.
+Students should discuss endorsed programs opportunities with their Course Counsellor or the Associate Principal for Years 10-12.